-During the year ended 31 March 2020 and up to the date of this report, the Company complied with the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+During the year ended 31 March 2021 and up to the date of this report, the Company complied with the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") save and except Code Provision A6.7, as set out below.

-BOARD OF DIRECTORS Composition
+BOARD OF DIRECTORS

+Composition

-As at 31 March 2020, the board (the "Board") of directors (the "Directors") of the Company comprises five directors of the Company, of which one is executive Director, namely Mr. Wang Kaizhen, one is non-executive Director, namely Mr. He Luling (Chairman), and three are independent non-executive Directors ("INEDs"), namely Ms. Ma Yin Fan, Ms. Yan Yan and Mr. Xu Yanfa.
-Biographical details of each Director are set out on pages 21 to 23 of this Annual Report.
+As at 31 March 2021, the board (the "Board") of directors (the "Directors") of the Company comprises five directors of the Company, of which one is executive Director, namely Ms. Chan Mei Yan, one is non-executive Director, namely Mr. He Luling (Chairman), and three are independent non-executive Directors ("INEDs"), namely Ms. Ma Yin Fan, Ms. Yan Yan and Mr. Xu Yanfa.
+Biographical details of each Director are set out on pages 21 to 22 of this Annual Report.
 All INEDs have complied with the provisions set out in Rule 3.13 of the Listing Rules.
 The Board is satisfied that the independence of INEDs up to the date of this report is in accordance with the Listing Rules.